VarenyaJ/ananayaj.github.io/README.md

 ## What is this

-A chimera of my own making from codewithsadee's intelligent HTML skeletal structure - inspired at the stroke of midnight on a boiling August night in the middle of the week
+A chimera of my own making from [@codewithsadee](https://github.com/codewithsadee/vcard-personal-portfolio)'s intelligent HTML skeletal structure - inspired at the stroke of midnight on a boiling August night in the middle of the week

 ## Why